kimsjjkjn/PBPK_Propranolol/Workflow.md

 - Calculate metrics (Fold Error (FE), Absolute Average Fold Error (AAFE)) and PK parameters (AUC, t½, CL, Vss, Cmax, Tmax, F).
     - **Vss** can be calculated from running code in Berkeley Madonna because the calculating code for Vss is already embedded in the code.
 To view `Vss` (or `Vss_b`, as appropriate) value, go to **Graph ▸ Choose Variables…** → add `Vss` or `Vss_b` to the Y-axis, run the simulation, and then open Table to read its value (units: mL).
 Copy this value into Vss (L) cell in Excel and convert the unit to liters by dividing by 1000.
       - Which one to use?
-        - Use `Vss` (plasma-referenced) when literature concentrations are reported in plasma (e.g., your rat IV model).
+        - Use `Vss` (plasma-referenced) when literature concentrations are reported in plasma (in this project: human IV and PO models).
-        - Use `Vss_b` (blood-referenced) when literature concentrations are in whole blood (e.g., your human IV and PO models).
+        - Use `Vss_b` (blood-referenced) when literature concentrations are in whole blood (in this project: rat IV model).
   - For the formulas used to compute each metric and PK parameter, see the Excel file titled **[PBPK_Propranolol_Data_Processing.xlsx](PBPK_Propranolol_Data_Processing.xlsx)** in this repository - click any relevant cell to view its underlying formula in the formula bar.
     - Check the comments as well for notes and further explanation.